-Well-Designed Exam Tables & Chairs
+Well-Designed Exam Tables and Chairs

 Fun and Light-Hearted Design

-Waiting Rooms on another Scale
+Waiting Rooms on Another Scale

 Not only do you need to accommodate the children who visit your pediatric facility, but you also need to consider the needs of their parents.
-Waiting areas and exam rooms should be comfortable and aesthetically pleasing, and parents should have a clear view of their children at all times, whether their child is in the play area of your waiting room or in the exam room.
+Waiting areas and exam rooms should be comfortable and aesthetically pleasing, and parents should have a clear view of their children at all times, whether their child is in the play area of your waiting room or the exam room.